learn-co-curriculum/node-non-blocking-callback/README.md

 }
 ```

-You might end up with something called pyramid of doom or callback hell.
+You might end up with something called nested approach, pyramid of doom or callback hell.
 The code is very hard to read and maintain.
 People who have to work on this code after you might start to hate you!

 Th `readdir` example is from <http://callbackhell.com> (yes, there is even a website for Callback Hell!).